undus5/undus/content/posts/archlinux-with-btrfs-luks-systemd-boot.md

 ## Automated Script

-The whole process in this post is gathered into an automated script [blast.sh](/blast.sh), feel free to take, but use it at your own risk.
+The whole process in this post is gathered into an automated script [blast.sh](/blast.sh), feel free to take, but use it at your own risk, run `"blast.sh help"` for help.